 Duchesne is a very small city located in the state of Utah.
 With a population of 1,623 people and just one neighborhood, Duchesne is the 132nd largest community in Utah.

-Because occupations involving physical labor dominate the local economy, Duchesne is generally considered to be a blue-collar town.
-35.94% of the Duchesne workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Duchesne is a blue-collar town, with 35.94% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Duchesne is a city of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Duchesne who work in management occupations (11.54%), office and administrative support (10.74%), and sales jobs (7.82%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Duchesne has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Duchesne has few renters and college students.
 But the biggest reason it is quieter in Duchesne than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Duchesne may be for you.

-As is often the case in a small city, Duchesne doesn't have a public transportation system that people use for their commute.
+Duchesne is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Duchesne home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Duchesne residents report their race to be White, followed by Native Hawaiian.
 Important ancestries of people in Duchesne include English, German, Irish, Italian, and Scottish.